New study exposes teenagers' easy access to cigarettes in ChinaShorenstein APARC, AHPP News

 As the Egyptian public prepares to vote in the first post-revolutionary presidential elections this week, Francis Fukuyama takes stock of the political playing field in an article for The Daily Beast.
 With no genuine liberal candidate in the running, Fukuyama notes the failure of the Tahrir Square activists to translate protest into a structured political movement.
 Read more »

-Eikenberry makes the case for invigorating Taiwan-U.S. relationsCISAC, Shorenstein APARC in the news: Foreign Policy on May 17, 2012
+Eikenberry makes the case for invigorating Taiwan-U.S. relationsCISAC, Shorenstein APARC News

 In an article for Foreign Policy, Karl Eikenberry argues that the drifting Taiwan-U.S. relationship puts the stability of the Asia-Pacific region at risk.
 He observes that other regional allies are hedging their bets against a rising military power in China because of skepticism that the United States can keep its commitments, and outlines key weaknesses that Washington must overcome with Taipei.

 Tony Blair addresses Stanford audience on strengthening governance in AfricaCDDRL, FSI Stanford in the news

 On May 17, the Center on Democracy, Development, and the Rule of Law and the Freeman Spogli Institute for International Studies co-sponsored a special event at Stanford University with former British Prime Minister Tony Blair.
 Addressing an audience of over 500, Blair emphasized the important role governance and effective leadership plays in achieving strong economic and political development in Africa.

 - » Stanford Report: "Tony Blair urges Stanford students to help out in Africa"